Moscow Orphanage: Reforms of Empress Maria (1797–1828)

-In May 1797 Emperor Paul of Russia asked his wife, Maria Feodorovna, to oversee the national charities.
-Empress Maria remained in charge of the Orphanage and similar institutions after her husband's assassination in 1801 until her death in 1828.
+In May 1797 Emperor Paul of Russia asked his wife, Maria Feodorovna to oversee the national charities.
+Empress Maria had remained in charge of the Orphanage and similar institutions after her husband's assassination in 1801 until her death in 1828.

 Step by step, Empress Maria changed the social profile of the Orphanage.
 She encouraged a thorough inspection of prospective foster parents and limited admissions "from the street", measures which decreased the inflow of new orphans and considerably reduced mortality.
 By 1826, the mortality rate was reduced to 15% per annum, a figure outrageous by modern standards but a great improvement on the 18th century.

-The institution, headed by retired general Ivan Tutolmin, wasn't damaged during Napoleon I's occupation of Moscow, despite its proximity to the centre of the Fire of Moscow, which completely destroyed the adjacent districts, including Kitai-gorod and Taganka.
+The institution, headed by retired general Ivan Tutolmin, was not damaged during Napoleon I's occupation of Moscow, despite its proximity to the centre of the Fire of Moscow, which completely destroyed the adjacent districts, including Kitai-gorod and Taganka.
 While the French held the city, the Orphanage provided shelter for 350 children and an unspecified number of wounded soldiers.
 After the end of the Napoleonic wars, the Board of Trustees capitalized on the recent disaster by building cheap rental housing on its properties.
 As a result of this policy, the new facilities housed up to 8,000 residents of all ranks in the 1820s.

 Empress Maria realized the need to downsize the institution, separating children from adult tenants and improving the educational program for the former.
 She detested the "dirty" appearance of trade workshops and transferred the younger inhabitants to new, independent orphanages.
 The Moscow Crafts College, the largest spin-off, was established as an orphanage for teenagers in 1830, and continues today as the Bauman Moscow State Technical University.
 In the old Orphanage, a premium was placed upon high-level educational programs along the lines of the "Latin classes" for boys (established 1807) and the "midwife classes" for girls.

 By the 1830s, the Orphanage finally achieved the espoused aim of taking the ablest children from the streets and preparing them for state service and professional careers.
 Among the teachers and tenants were Gerhardt Friedrich Müller, Alexander Vostokov, Sergey Solovyov, Vasily Klyuchevsky, Nicholas Benois, Isaak Levitan, and Vasily Vereshchagin.
 Until the Russian Revolution of 1917, the Moscow Orphanage ranked among the most prominent national charities.